Brendan F. Sullivan

 - J.D., 2005, The Catholic University of America, Columbus School of Law, cum laude

 - B.A., 2001, Boston College, cum laude

 Brendan represents employers in all aspects of their labor and employment matters.
-He has nearly 15 years of experience handling sophisticated civil and criminal cases at both the trial and appellate level in state and federal court.
+He has over 15 years of experience handling sophisticated civil and criminal cases at both the trial and appellate level in state and federal court.
 Prior to joining MHS, Brendan served as in-house counsel for an international distribution company, where he counseled senior management and regularly handled non-competition/non-solicitation agreements, wage and hour claims, and litigation involving discrimination, harassment, wrongful termination, employee discipline, and whistleblower issues.

 Brendan previously worked at Nixon Peabody LLP, an AmLaw 100 law firm, in its government investigations & white-collar defense practice group.
 Prior to that he served as law clerk to the Honorable Joseph N. Laplante, Chief Judge of the United States District Court for the District of New Hampshire.
 Brendan assisted the chief judge in resolving numerous civil cases by trial, motion practice, or mediation.
 Brendan began his legal career serving as an assistant district attorney in Middlesex County, Massachusetts where he litigated more than 30 jury trials to verdict.

 Brendan received his law degree cum laude from the Catholic University of America and his bachelor’s degree cum laude from Boston College, where he was captain of the varsity men’s lacrosse team.
 Brendan still enjoys playing lacrosse, coaching his kids’ teams, biking, and spending time with family and friends.
 He currently serves on the Board of Trustees for the National Multiple Sclerosis Society, Georgia Chapter.